Ansaine/password-manager/README.md

 Schema for the sql server -

-1. First there will be a table to store users only (email address )
+1. First there will be a table to store users only (email address and hashed passwords )
 2. Details table that will keep rest details and connect with users table using a foreign key

 # Notes/ Bug fixes